 The theorem can also be seen with a different perspective.
-Intuitively, a PQ_1 scheduler would be optimal if it knew in advance which packets are winners and only accepted those packets.
-More formally, we can reach optimality by combining PQ_1 with a buffer admission control policy that would only accept the packets that ultimately depart using a given optimal scheduling policy.
+Intuitively, a PQ_1 scheduler that would know in advance what packets are winners and would only accept those would be optimal.
+More formally, combining PQ_1 with a buffer admission control policy that would only accept the packets that ultimately depart using a given optimum scheduling policy can reach optimality.